Built by someone who knew there had to be a better way

 Pet care is a serious business.
 You're responsible for animals in your care, staff who depend on clear direction, and clients who trust you completely.
 The last thing you should be fighting is your own software.

-Operations should fit your business, not the other way around
+Operations should fit your business

 No two pet care businesses are the same.
 Your software shouldn't assume they are.